towersvault/shinpokered/README.md

 A huge number of bugs, glitches, oversights, and text errors of all sorts have been fixed.
 There are too many to enumerate in a simple summary, and some of them are very obscure or previously undiscovered.

-Includes an english Green version.
+Includes english builds of Green and Red-JP versions.
-It swaps the graphics, Cerulean Cave layout, and a few lines of text to replicate the original Green version.
+It swaps the graphics, Cerulean Cave layout, and a few lines of text to replicate the original japanese releases.
-Apply the patch to a USA Blue rom to use it.
+It also has all the pokedex data in metric.

+Includes an english build of Blue-JP version.
+It swaps prizes, trades, and wild encounter data, and some text to replicate the original japanese release.
+It also has all the pokedex data in metric.

 Engine features from USA Yellow version have been backported.
 Super Gameboy palettes get converted to display on the Gameboy Color.
 No more monochrome!
+Attack animations are colored according to type during Gameboy Color play.
 The audio engine is backported for stereo sound support.

 New options that can be toggled!